 That's okay!
 We don't require any previous experience to be considered for a job -- we will provide the necessary training in all aspects.
 This involves a comprehensive semester-long training and mentoring program for newly hired students, with biweekly meetings and ongoing training for all student engineers.

 After a successful application and interview process, selected candidates are awarded a probationary position for their first year.
 At the end of that year, we'll evaluate your progress in training, commitment, and results in order to award you a permanent position, which is yours until you graduate (yes, even if you want to travel abroad!).

 Because the training is involved and represents a substantial commitment on our part and the part of the student engineer, we do ask that student engineers make a commitment to working on our crew until they graduate.

 We hire several new students each year.
 If being hands-on in the world of audio and video production and broadcasting is something you'd enjoy, apply today!
 You can get started by filling out our online application below.

-We conduct a series of interviews during Week One (and the following week, if necessary) with selected candidates, to identify who we will hire.
-We'll be in touch via email once your application has been reviewed.
+We conduct a series of interviews during New Student Orientation week with selected candidates.
+We'll be in touch in early September via email once your application has been reviewed.

-If you have questions or want more information, contact Joshua Wyatt.
+If you have questions or want more information, contact Broadcast Media.